 Explore the Great Indoors at Maryland’s Museums and Shops

 Lose yourself in Maryland’s museums with unique options like the American Visionary Art Museum in Baltimore and The Ward Museum of Wildfowl Art in Salisbury, and world-class museums like the Baltimore Museum of Art and The Walters Art Museum in Baltimore, the Washington County Museum of Fine Arts in Hagerstown, and Glenstone in Potomac.
 Or heat things up with a shopping safari to unique destinations like National Harbor, Harbor East in Baltimore, or to any of Maryland’s Main Street shopping districts.

 Raise a Glass to the Season at Maryland’s Distilleries and Breweries

-Why did world-class brewers open their Guinness Open Gate Brewery & Barrel House and Flying Dog’s beautiful new state-of-the art brewery in Maryland?
+Why did a world-class brewer open their Guinness Open Gate Brewery & Barrel House in Maryland?
 For the same reason Old Line Distilling packed up their operation and moved it all to Maryland.
 The Free State is home to unique brewing and distilling cultures that not only push the envelope while producing first-rate brews and spirits, but welcome an audience of aficionados.